 instead in OGR it remains as the original layer w/out any change!

-#9 Updated by Pieter Roggemans about 8 years ago
+#9 Updated by Pieter Roggemans over 8 years ago

 In my humble opinion...
 I think the GEOS ways (removing too small rings) is the most logical one...